Laminate Flooring – What is it?

 - A decorative paper which gives the board its look and feel.

 - A core board which gives the board its dense body.
 This is also where the locking mechanism is located.

 - A backing board for stability.

 The protective coating provides the product its impact resistance, stain resistance, burn resistance and resistance to swelling.
 The Association of European Producers of Laminate Flooring (EPLF) have adopted a standard rating system, which we refer to as ‘AC rating’.
 All laminates are put through testing to measure each element and given an overall AC rating.
-If a laminate fails one particular test, then it will not be given a rating.

 The AC Rating definitions are: